Finite element methods for electroneutral multicomponent electrolyte flows: Numerical examples

 \subsection{Cosolvent imbalances}

 An appealing property of our numerical method is that it accounts for the multicomponent nature of the electrolyte solvent (i.e.~the neutral species in which the salts are dissolved), the effects of which may be important for battery modelling \cite{jung2023overpotential}.
-To demonstrate the ability of our methods in studying these effects, we consider an electrolyte comprised of \ce{LiPF6} salt dissolved in two solvents, namely ethyl-methyl-carbonate (\ce{EMC}) and ethylene-carbonate (\ce{EC}).
+To demonstrate this, we consider an electrolyte comprised of \ce{LiPF6} salt dissolved in two solvents, namely ethyl-methyl-carbonate (\ce{EMC}) and ethylene-carbonate (\ce{EC}).
 The resulting mixture has $n=4$ species (\ce{EMC}, \ce{EC}, \ce{Li+} and \ce{PF6-}) with molar masses $\bm{m} = [104.105, 88.062, 6.935, 144.97]^{\top} \si{\g\per\mole}$ and equivalent charges $\bm{z}=[0, 0, 1, -1]^{\top}$.
-We use the salt-charge transformation matrix (recall \cref{eq:sc_trans_mat})
+We use the salt-charge transformation matrix \cref{eq:sc_trans_mat} with $\bm{\nu}_1^{\top} = [1, 0, 0, 0]$, $\bm{\nu}_2^{\top} = [0, 1, 0, 0]$ and $\bm{\nu}_3^{\top} = [0, 0, 1, 1]$.
+This corresponds to neutralizing reactions \ce{EMC <=> EMC}, \ce{EC <=> EC} and \ce{Li+ + PF6- <=> LiPF6}.
+Hence, under the salt-charge transformation, the mole fractions $(\bm{x}_{\nu})_i$, chemical potentials $(\bm{\mu}_{\nu})_i$, fluxes $(\bm{N}_{\nu})_i$ and so on, represent those of \ce{EMC} for $i=1$, \ce{EC} for $i=2$ and \ce{LiPF6} for $i=3$.